Jobs

 PhD study supervision without hiring

 As a main rule, I only supervise PhD students hired by a collaborating research group, organisation (e.g., a company or a research institute), or me.
-So, if you want to do doctoral studies with me, apply for a paid doctoral student position (as described on this page) or discuss it with my collaborator (i.e., your employer, who can then contact me).
-After hiring, you can apply for the applicable doctoral programme as your first job task.
+So, if you want to do doctoral studies with me, apply for a paid doctoral student position (as described on this page) or discuss it with my collaborator (i.e., your employer).
+My collaborator should then contact me about (possibly joint) supervision.

 How to contact us?